-In the event of program curtailment or cancellation prior to the program start date, the CLS Program, U.S. Department of State, American Councils, and other CLS Program partners will make every effort to alter placement but cannot guarantee an alternate program or location.
+In the event of program curtailment or cancellation prior to the program start date, the CLS Program, U.S. Department of State, American Councils, and CLS Program partners will make every effort to alter placement and provide an alternate program or location, and/or alternate program dates.
+This may include a change to an online format for the program, though it may not be possible to provide academic credit for online programs.

 In the event that a CLS Institute is cancelled or suspended while in progress, all participants are expected to return to the United States on flights as arranged by the CLS Program.
-Participants who elect to stay in the host country/location after the suspension of the program will be considered "off program" and will receive no further program benefits, including the Accident and Sickness Program for Exchanges (ASPE) health benefits plan.
+Participants who elect to stay in the host country/location after the suspension of the program will forfeit their returned flight and be considered "off program."
+No alternate flight will be provided and the participant will receive no further program benefits, including the Accident and Sickness Program for Exchanges (ASPE) health benefits plan.
+The participant may be required to return a pro-rated portion of the stipend.
 Participants may not extend their stay on the visa sponsored by the CLS host institution after the suspension of the program.
+Academic credit may not be provided and alumni status and benefits may not be available.

 - 7. Communication Information about the CLS Program will be communicated electronically through AIS Forms, e-mail, and the orientation platform.
 Institute-specific information about the CLS Program, program requirements, deadlines, and formal decisions regarding CLS policies and program arrangements will be communicated to finalists by e-mail.
 It is the responsibility of finalists and participants to maintain a valid e-mail address and phone number, to communicate changes to their contact information to the CLS Program in a timely manner, and to read all program communications thoroughly, including all instructions regarding program deadlines and requirements.
-It is the responsibility of CLS finalists to make arrangements in order to be able to receive communications from CLS Program staff in the event that e-mail or Internet access is not available to them for a prolonged period of time (for instance, due to personal travel or other circumstances), in order to ensure completion of the program requirements by the program deadlines.
-When on program, participants are expected to keep their CLS Program phone with them, turned on, and charged at all times. - 8.
+It is the responsibility of CLS finalists to make arrangements in order to be able to receive communications from CLS Program staff in the event that e-mail or Internet access is not available to them for a prolonged period of time (for instance, due to personal travel or other circumstances), to ensure completion of the program requirements by the program deadlines.
+When on program, participants are expected to be reachable at all times through the CLS host institution-provided local phone number. - 8.
 Limited Health Benefits CLS participants are strongly encouraged to maintain their current healthcare coverage during their overseas program.
 Participants' primary medical insurance coverage will be supplemented by a limited emergency and accident medical benefits plan from the Accident and Sickness Program for Exchanges (ASPE).
 ASPE covers CLS participants only during the in-country portion of the CLS Program, beginning upon departure from the United States and ending upon arrival back in the United States.
 If a participant declines the return flight provided by the program, ASPE benefits cease on the last day of the program.
 If a participant withdraws from the program early or the award is terminated, all ASPE benefits cease.
-ASPE health benefits are not provided during domestic travel within the U.S. In the event that an accident or illness sustained while on the CLS Program overseas requires a return to the United States, continued treatment in the United States may not be covered by
+ASPE health benefits are not provided during domestic travel within the U.S. In the event that an accident or illness sustained while on the CLS Program overseas requires a return to the United States, continued treatment in the United States may not be covered by ASPE benefits.

-ASPE benefits.
 Participants will receive information about ASPE benefits prior to the start of the CLS Program.